 \section{Abstract}

-Identifying the topology that underlies a set of time series is useful for tasks such as prediction, denoising, and data completion.
-Vector autoregressive (VAR) model based topologies capture dependencies among time series, and are often inferred from observed spatio-temporal data.
-When the data are affected by noise and/or missing samples, the tasks of topology identification and signal recovery (reconstruction) have to be performed jointly.
+Identifying the topology underlying a set of time series is useful for tasks such as prediction, denoising, and data completion.
+Vector autoregressive (VAR) model-based topologies capture dependencies among time series and are often inferred from observed spatio-temporal data.
+When data are affected by noise and/or missing samples, topology identification and signal recovery (reconstruction) tasks must be performed jointly.
 Additional challenges arise when i) the underlying topology is time-varying, ii) data become available sequentially, and iii) no delay is tolerated.
-To overcome these challenges, this paper proposes two online algorithms to estimate the VAR model-based topologies.
-The proposed algorithms have constant complexity per iteration, which makes them interesting for big data scenarios.
-They also enjoy complementary merits in terms of complexity and performance.
-A performance guarantee is derived for one of the algorithms in the form of a dynamic regret bound.
-Numerical tests are also presented, showcasing the ability of the proposed algorithms to track the time-varying topologies with missing data in an online fashion.
+This study proposes an online algorithm to overcome these challenges in estimating VAR model-based topologies, having constant complexity per iteration, which makes it interesting for big-data scenarios.
+The inexact proximal online gradient descent framework is used to derive a performance guarantee for the proposed algorithm, in the form of a dynamic regret bound.
+Numerical tests are also presented, showing the ability of the proposed algorithm to track time-varying topologies with missing data in an online fashion.